 |Measurable total lifetime output||It can only use when the total output of the assets is measurable.
 Without measurable output, we will not be able to calculate the depreciation per unit.|

 Limitation of Activity Method Depreciation

-- Cannot apply for all asset
+- Cannot apply for all assets

 - Hard to estimate

 Due to the difficulties, the chance of error is very high.
-We may end up charging a significantly high amount in the first few years or other way around.
+We may end up charging a significantly high amount in the first few years or the other way around.

 The activity-based depreciation method is a depreciation method that links the costs of assets with their output levels over time.
 This method is useful for businesses with varying output levels, as it allows for more accurate cost matching.